Nick Townsend: Lincoln City (loans)

 After Lincoln City's regular goalkeeper, Paul Farman, was injured in February 2014, Townsend joined the Conference Premier club on a month's youth loan; he was recommended by fellow Birmingham youngster Charlee Adams who was already on loan there.
-He went straight into the starting eleven for the home match against Kidderminster Harriers, kept a clean sheet, his performance in his second game, a 1–1 draw with Chester, earned him a spot in The Non-League Papers Team of the Week, and he kept his place for the remaining 12 matches of the season.
+He kept a clean sheet in the home match against Kidderminster Harriers on 15 February, his performance in his second game, a 1–1 draw with Chester, earned him a spot in The Non-League Papers Team of the Week, and he kept his place for the remaining 12 matches of the season.

 Ahead of the 2014–15 season, Birmingham took up their option on Townsend's contract and gave him squad number 30.
 After a trial in pre-season with Mansfield Town came to nothing, and no other League clubs showed any interest, Townsend reportedly told Birmingham that if he had to play at Conference level again, he would prefer to return to Lincoln City.
 He signed a season-long loan with that club ahead of their last pre-season fixture and according to manager Gary Simpson was being brought in as first choice.
 He did indeed go straight into the starting eleven, and kept his place for the first 17 Conference matches of the season.
 However, Birmingham had sacked manager Lee Clark just before Lincoln's first FA Cup tie of the season fell due, and were not prepared to let Townsend become cup-tied before a new manager was appointed.
 Lincoln had to recall Farman from loan at Boston United to play in the Cup, and when the Conference programme resumed, Townsend found himself on the bench.
 By January 2015, he had made no more appearances, so Birmingham recalled him.